Cyril Grayson

-Cyril Ross Grayson Jr. (born December 5, 1993) is an American football wide receiver who is a free agent.
+Cyril Ross Grayson Jr. (born December 5, 1993) is an American professional football wide receiver for the Houston Gamblers of the United Football League (UFL).
 He did not play college football, but was an All-American track sprinter at LSU.

-Early and personal life
+Early life

 Grayson has three sisters and two brothers.
 His parents are a plant worker and a financial advisor.
 Grayson attended Archbishop Rummel High School.

 College career

 Grayson attended Louisiana State University (LSU), majoring in kinesiology, where he was an All-American track sprinter.
 He did not play football in college because the NCAA prohibited athletes who were on scholarship for a minor sport like track from playing major sports; such a rule was created to prevent football teams from circumventing their scholarship limit by allocating extra players to other sports.
 He gave up his track scholarship in order to undertake football training.

 Professional career

 Seattle Seahawks

-Grayson tried out for the CFL in January 2017.
+Grayson tried out for the Canadian Football League in January 2017.
 After not playing college football, he attended a pro day organized by LSU, and he signed with the Seattle Seahawks as an undrafted free agent on April 10, 2017.
-He was waived on September 2, 2017 and was signed to the practice squad the next day, only to be released five days later.
+Grayson was waived on September 2, and was re-signed to the practice squad the next day, only to be released five days later.